 3. Helps Lower High Cholesterol and Blood Pressure

+Eggplant is a top cholesterol lowering food.
 Studies show that eggplant has anti-hypertensive effects and can be beneficial for heart health due to its ability to fight inflammation and oxidative stress.
 This leads to healthier arteries, more balanced cholesterol levels and blood pressure that remains in the normal range.

 Eggplant nutrition has been shown to be beneficial in maintaining healthy normal cholesterol levels because of its phytonutrients’ ability to improve circulation and reduce plaque buildup in the main arteries, including the aorta.
 While your body does need a certain amount of cholesterol, consuming eggplant is correlated with balancing the amount that is held within your blood vessel walls and improving blood flow.

-According to research done by the Royal Society of Chemistry, some studies show that eggplants containing potent cardio-protective compounds judging by their ability to increase left ventricular function (one of the main blood-pumping chambers of the heart) and reduce apoptosis.
+According to research done by the Royal Society of Chemistry, some studies show that eggplants contain potent cardio-protective compounds judging by their ability to increase left ventricular function (one of the main blood-pumping chambers of the heart) and reduce apoptosis.

 4. Can Help Improve Digestive Health

 Eggplant is largely made up of water, which is why it is so low in calories.
-Consuming vegetables that have a high content of water, fiber and nutrients helps flush out waste and toxins from the digestive tract.
+Consuming foods that have a high content of water, fiber and nutrients helps flush out waste and toxins from the digestive tract.

 The digestive tract and colon need to be well-hydrated in order to push stool through the intestines and out of the body.